 Charters may be renewed for up to five years by the SBE, upon application, in accordance with the provisions of the charter school legislation for the granting of new charters.
 The SBE may commission an independent appraisal of the performance of a charter school and consider the results of any such appraisal in determining whether to renew a charter.
-The SBE may decline to renew a charter if: (1) sufficient student progress has not been demonstrated; (2) the governing council has not been sufficiently responsible for the operation of the school or has misused or spent public funds in a manner that is detrimental to the educational interests of its students; (3) the school has not been in compliance with applicable laws and regulations; or (4) the efforts of the school have been insufficient to effectively attract, enroll and retain students from among the following populations: (A) students with a history of low academic performance; (B) students who receive free or reduced-price lunches, pursuant to federal law and regulations; (C) students with a history of behavioral and social difficulties; (D) students identified as requiring special education; or (E) students who are English language learners.
+Such appraisal may assess, among other elements, the school's progress in meeting the academic and organizational performance goals set forth in the charter granted to the charter school.
+The SBE may decline to renew a charter if: (1) sufficient student progress has not been demonstrated; (2) the governing council has not been sufficiently responsible for the operation of the school or has misused or spent public funds in a manner that is detrimental to the educational interests of its students; (3) the school has not been in compliance with the terms of its charter, applicable laws and regulations; (4) the efforts of the school have been insufficient to effectively attract, enroll and retain students from among the following populations: (A) students with a history of low academic performance; (B) students who receive free or reduced-price lunches, pursuant to federal law and regulations; (C) students with a history of behavioral and social difficulties; (D)